-The Group
+The GRUBER Logistics Group

 Gruber Logistics is a logistics and transportation company headquartered in Auer/Ora, South Tyrol, Northern Italy.
 It is a multinational company that, despite its corporate structure, retains a strong focus on people and relationships, typical of family-owned businesses.

 The company is now led by the third generation of the Gruber family.

 Gruber Logistics offers comprehensive transport and logistics services, tailored to meet all the needs of a B2B value chain.
+Specializing in comprehensive transportation management, including shipping, distribution, and warehousing, the company leads the European market in heavy and oversized freight logistics.